-How and why do Indigenous-managed spaces host some of the highest rates of biodiversity in the world?
+How and why do ecosystems connected to Indigenous nations and people host some of the highest rates of biodiversity in the world?
 This workshop will invite us to closely observe the natural spaces that surround us daily.
-We will discuss why ecosystems thrive when land is under the protection of Indigenous peoples and why this is so important in today's world.
+We will visit a floating bog ecosystem with Beedahbin Peltier and will discuss why ecosystems thrive when land is under the protection of Indigenous peoples and why this is so important in today's world.

 As you may know, all TRACKS workshops combine Indigenous Science and Western Science within an environmental context.
 All online workshops will relate to the natural world and encourage kids to think about their responsibilities to the land.